MileHacker Logo

 • Autumn (September-October): Temperatures similar to spring, 10°C to 20°C. Early autumn extends summer warmth.
 Precipitation gradually increases as the season progresses.

-• Winter (November-March): Cold, with temperatures -5°C to 5°C. Snowfall is common, transforming the city.
+• Winter (November-March): Cold, having temperatures -5°C to 5°C. Snowfall is common, transforming the city.
 Freezing temperatures are normal.

 • Rain & Humidity: Moderate spring/autumn rain, occasional summer thunderstorms.
 Higher winter humidity, with fog.